ralfbiedert/ffsvm/docs/performance.md

 # Performance vs. LibSVM

-Benchmarks are a tricky thing, but for classifying dense RBF-C-SVMs `ffsvm` should be between 2.5x and 14x faster than `libSVM` on reasonably modern x86 CPUs (supporting AVX2).
+Benchmarks are a tricky thing, but for classifying dense SVMs `ffsvm` should be between 2.5x and 14x faster than `libSVM` on reasonably modern x86 CPUs (supporting AVX2).

 ![performance](performance_absolute.v3.png)